Cotalker/documentation/docs/products/users.md

 <div className="row">
 <div className="col col--6">

 Ahmed is a field service manager.
-He's manages a group of employees while they work on a site.
+He manages a group of employees while they work on a site.
 His Cotalker _user account_ has been configured with:
 - _access roles_ that allow him to start workflows by creating new tasks, standard access, and can view reports of gathered survey information;
 - _job title_ that indicates his position in the company and allows extra data to be associated with this account;
-- _elements_ are also associated with his account, in this case, with the department he belongs to: Field Service 1;
+- _elements_ are also associated with his account, in this case, with the department he belongs to, i.e., Field Service 1;
 - _related users_ indicates the users that are in his team and under his command.

 His user profile doesn't only store his personal data, but it can be used within automated workflows [routines](/docs/documentation/automation/admin_routine) and for gathering information used in [survey forms](/docs/documentation/client/surveys).